How Exercise Affects Your Brain

-The most beneficial type of exercise for you is the one that you enjoy doing, and you can do consistently over time.
+The most beneficial type of exercise is the one that you enjoy doing and can do consistently over time.

 Most of the research considers cardio, however, all types of exercise have benefits for the brain.
 Whether you need a HIIT workout to save time, or you prefer a leisurely walk, there will be a style of exercise that works for you.

 Emerging research from a 2013 randomised controlled trial by the Virginia Commonwealth University in the US found that practising yoga once each week may have long-term beneficial effects on mood in women experiencing symptoms of depression, and may help to reduce negative self-talk.
-Incorporating yoga is a gentle introduction to fitness if you are a fitness beginner, and it has lots of benefits.
-Yoga is low-impact, and you can get started with just a mat or towel — you don’t need a lot of space or special equipment.
+Incorporating yoga is a low-impact introduction to fitness if you are a fitness beginner, and you can get started with just a mat or towel.

-For women, in particular, a 2018 review from the University of British Columbia, Canada, published in Brain Plasticity, found that six months of twice-weekly strength training or weights training improved associative memory, cognition and executive function.
+For women, in particular, a 2018 review from the University of British Columbia, Canada, published in Brain Plasticity, found that six months of twice-weekly strength training improved associative memory, cognition and executive function.
 This correlates with positive changes observed in the physical structure of the brain.

 Whether you choose to practice yoga, lift weights or run, you’ll find that exercise will help to improve and maintain your ability to think clearly, make decisions, learn new information and perform intellectual challenges.